dthigpen/dtcraft-datapacks/README.md

 Automatically refill an empty stack of a hotbar item with available stacks from your inventory.

-## Utility Datapacks
+## Library Datapacks

 The following datapacks are libraries of functions that are intended to be used by other datapacks, and **are not standalone**.

 ### [Call-stack](call-stack/README.md)

-This datapack provides some bare bones support for a call stack like data structure, providing scope to your function files variables.
-Very convenient for avoiding side effects from other function files overwriting variable values.
+This datapack provides some bare bones support for a call stack like data structure, providing scope to your function variables.
+This is very convenient for avoiding side effects from other functions overwriting variable values.

 ### [Array](array/README.md)